rhel-labs/instruqt/tuned/02-review-tuned/assignment.md

 timelimit: 1
 ---

-As we mentioned in the beginning, TuneD is distributed with a number of predefined profiles
+As we mentioned in the beginning, TuneD is distributed with a number of predefined profiles.

+ A profile is a set of rules that defines certain system parameters such as disk settings, kernel parameters, network optimization settings, and many other aspects of the system.

 During the installation, a profile for your system is automatically selected based on the system information.
 For example, it may detect that you are a virtual-guest and it will select that profile for you.
 However, you may decide that you would rather run something else that has a specific performance or power profile instead.

-Lets take a look at what profiles are available so we can determine what is available by default:
+Let's take a look at what profiles are included by default:

 ```bash
 tuned-adm list profiles